Invite friends and family to read the obituary and add memories.

 Starts at 10:00 am (Mountain time)

-He was a long-time runner and bike rider who participated in numerous local events over the years.
-He was an avid reader, had an excellent sense of humor, and was very witty as well.
-For years, Steve had a Saturday night radio show on KAFM community radio.
-He exclusively featured The Grateful Dead, and his favorite song was “Brokedown Palace.”
-Steve was an avid Broncos fan.
-He was known to have gone into a closet during John Elway’s era of fourth quarter comebacks.
+Steve was a longtime runner and bicyclist who participated in numerous local events over the years.
+He was an avid reader with an excellent sense of humor and a quick wit.
+For many years, he hosted a Saturday night radio show on KAFM Community Radio, where he exclusively featured The Grateful Dead.
+His favorite song was “Brokedown Palace.”
+Steve was also a devoted Broncos fan and was known to retreat to a closet during the John Elway era’s fourth-quarter comebacks.

-Karen and excellent home health care worker Stella Williams helped Steve through the last several months of his life.
+Karen, along with the excellent home health care worker Stella Williams, helped Steve through the last several months of his life.
 The family would like to thank Stella and the HopeWest staff for their exceptional care and compassion.

 This site is protected by reCAPTCHA and the